Decode Your Data Plate

 Why Your Data Plate Matters

-For restoration projects, the data plate is the primary document for verifying factory specifications.
-It tells you the correct paint color, interior trim, and drivetrain components — information that is essential for a period-correct build and directly affects resale value.
+For restoration projects, the data plate is a primary document for verifying factory specifications.
+Source-backed fields can tell you the correct paint color, supported interior trim, and drivetrain components — information that is essential for a period-correct build and directly affects resale value.
 When buying a truck, compare the data plate codes to the actual truck to check for modifications, repaints, or drivetrain swaps.
 Mismatches are not necessarily problems, but they tell you the truck's full story.

-The data plate also complements your VIN, which identifies the truck itself (year, model, plant, sequence) but does not include detailed option codes.
-Together, the VIN and data plate provide a complete factory build record.
+The data plate also complements your VIN, which identifies the truck itself but does not include detailed option codes.
+For 1961-1972 and 1980 trucks, the data plate and title are also important because the VIN does not directly encode model year.
+Together, the VIN and data plate provide a more complete factory build record.

 Browse by Generation